Skip to content

 Custom Build Commands

 This is the command which is run to build your application.
-Custom build commands can be set on Atlas and per environment.
+Custom build commands can be set on our Headless Platform and per environment.

 The build command can be configured 3 ways.
 In order of priority they are:

-1. ATLAS_BUILD_SCRIPT - Atlas builds look for the ATLAS_BUILD_SCRIPT environment variable.
-For example, ATLAS_BUILD_SCRIPT=my-build means npm run my-build will be run if using npm
+1. HEADLESS_BUILD_SCRIPT - Builds look for the HEADLESS_BUILD_SCRIPT environment variable.
+For example, HEADLESS_BUILD_SCRIPT=my-build means npm run my-build will be run if using npm

 2. wpe-build - if it exists in package.json then npm run wpe-build is run if using npm